Local index theory and the Riemann-Roch-Grothendieck theorem for complex flat vector bundles: Introduction

-by Cheeger--Simons, whose proof involves the Atiyah--Patodi--Singer index theorem \cite{APS75}.
-In \cite{MZ08} Ma--Zhang use adiabatic limit computations of the reduced $\eta$-invariant of the sub-signature operator developed by Zhang \cite{Z04}.
-Our proof of the real RRG at the differential form level for $\dim(Z)$ even makes use of the local family index theorem (local FIT) for a perturbed twisted spin Dirac operator and some properties of the Cheeger--Chern--Simons class.
-The proofs of all the results in this paper do not involve the reduced $\eta$-invariant nor adiabatic limit calculations.
-However, since the result by Bismut \cite[Theorem 3.12]{B05} we use to derive the real RRG for $\dim(Z)$ even is proved by using the reduced $\eta$-invariant and adiabatic limit calculations, the present proof of the real RRG for $\dim(Z)$ even still use these tools.
-On the other hand, our proof of the real RRG at the differential form level for $\dim(Z)$ even does not use (\ref{eq 1.0.4}) nor the Atiyah--Patodi--Singer index theorem, so the fibers need not assume to be orientable.
-This partially answers a question by Bismut \cite[Remark 3.10]{B05}.
+Our proof of Theorem \ref{thm 3.3.1} makes use of the local family index theorem (local FIT) for a perturbed twisted spin Dirac operator and some properties of the Cheeger--Chern--Simons class, and does not involve the reduced $\eta$-invariant nor adiabatic limit calculations.
+However, since the result by Bismut \cite[Theorem 3.12]{B05} we use to derive (\ref{eq 1.0.2}) for $\dim(Z)$ even is proved by using the reduced $\eta$-invariant and adiabatic limit calculations, our proof of (\ref{eq 1.0.2}) for $\dim(Z)$ even still uses these tools.

-Since for $\dim(Z)$ odd, the right-hand side of (\ref{eq 1.0.2}) is zero, the odd dimensional fiber case of the real RRG states that the left-hand side of (\ref{eq 1.0.2}) is zero.
-It is well known that most of the local family index type theorems in the odd dimensional fiber case are proved by applying a trick due to Bismut--Freed (see the proof of \cite[Theorem 2.10]{BF86} and also \cite[\S9]{FL10}) and the corresponding local FIT in the even dimensional fiber case.
-We are unable to prove the odd dimensional fiber case of the real RRG at the differential form level at this moment.
+Since for $\dim(Z)$ odd, the right-hand side of (\ref{eq 1.0.2}) is zero, the odd dimensional fiber case of the real RRG theorem states that the left-hand side of (\ref{eq 1.0.2}) is zero.
+It is well known that most of the local family index type theorems in the odd dimensional fiber case can be proved by applying a trick due to Bismut--Freed (see the proof of \cite[Theorem 2.10]{BF86} and also \cite[\S9]{FL10}) and the corresponding local FIT in the even dimensional fiber case.
+However, we are unable to give another proof of the odd dimensional fiber case of (\ref{eq 1.0.2}) at this moment.
 The reason seems to be the incompatibility of our techniques and the trick by Bismut--Freed.
-However, we have an idea to overcome the incompatibility, and the same idea can also be used to prove the odd dimensional fiber case of the Grothendieck--Riemann--Roch theorem in flat $K$-theory (flat GRR) \cite{L94} at the differential form level.
+However, we have an idea to overcome the incompatibility, and the same idea can also be applied to give another proof of the odd dimensional fiber case of the Grothendieck--Riemann--Roch theorem in flat $K$-theory (flat GRR theorem) \cite{L94} at the differential form level.
 These questions will be treated in a future paper.